ADVERTISEMENT

 • O.V.m.: obiit vita matris (Latin); died before his (or her) mother

-For a more in-depth glossary of noble, princely, royal and imperial titles, see A Glossary of European Noble, Princely, Royal, and Imperial Titles.
+For a more in-depth list of noble, princely, royal and imperial titles, check out the website page A Glossary of European Noble, Princely, Royal and Imperial Titles.

 6. Join forces with royal roots researchers everywhere.